 If your skin is dry or sensitive, opt for a cream texture and look for formulations specifically aimed at sensitive skin types.
 Thicker creams will keep your skin moisturised and comfortable, and often contain nourishing ingredients such as aloe vera and glycerin.
-Sunscreens usually protect the skin in two ways: with chemical filters that act like a sponge and absorb UV rays, or with physical filters, usually made from minerals, that reflect the rays before they can do any lasting damage.
-Mineral-based creams are usually much more suited to sensitive skin types; chemical filters often cause inflammation and irritation is sensitive skins.
-Therefore, it's a wise idea to look for zinc oxide and titanium dioxide; two mineral filters; listed in the ingredients.
+Sunscreens usually protect the skin in two ways - with chemical filters that act like a sponge and absorb UV rays, or with physical filters, usually made from minerals, that reflect the rays before they can do any lasting damage.
+Mineral-based creams are usually much more suited to sensitive skin types as chemical filters often cause inflammation and irritation is sensitive skins.
+Therefore, it's a wise idea to look for zinc oxide and titanium dioxide, two mineral filters listed in the ingredients.
+If yo uhave dry or sensitive skin, try the UV Perfect Aqua Essence sunscreen by L’Oréal Paris.
+The lightweight formula of the sunscreen gets quickly absorbed into the skin and protects you from the UVA abd UVB rays of the sun.
 Also, try to avoid products containing fragrance and preservatives.

 When considering suntan oil, don't even think about reaching for the monoi or olive oil; these will leave the skin burnt, as they offer no SPF protection whatsoever.
 Instead, think about trying a nourishing oil with an SPF already built in.
 As well as protecting the skin and adding some much-needed moisture, the added bonus is that wherever you apply them, you'll look glossy and lithe.

 4. To refresh and protect